The Daily Dog

 Anyone who works with animals knows that they are messy!
 One of the most difficult things for a breeder, kennel or animal rescue group to do is keep the animals and grounds clean and smelling fresh.
 It’s okay to give them some leeway in terms of keeping things tidy, but your overall impression of the facility should be positive.
 You shouldn’t be wading through poo and covering your nose the whole time, trying not to breathe in the smell.

 All animals are different, just like people.
 Some have a little anxiety about crowds, while others get overexcited about meeting new people.
 You’ll meet dogs with a few personality types when you visit a breeder in person, but those dogs shouldn’t seem overly fearful or aggressive.
-Depressed dogs are also a sign that something isn’t right.
+Depressed dogs are also a sign that something isn’t right — and sign that you may have spotted a puppy mill.

 Normal socialization between dogs—as well as between dogs and people—needs to take place from puppyhood so animals have a healthy amount of confidence.
 Handlers should introduce new puppy families to other batches as soon as they are able to safely meet one another.
 Daily handling by humans plus interactions with other dogs naturally helps puppies learn the rules of doggy and people socialization.